County Meath

 Laytown, meath

-Laytown sits at the mouth of the River Nanny, offering a sweeping blue‑flag beach backed by charming cafés and a unique sand‑track horse‑racing tradition.
-The nearby Laytown‑Bettystown station, a Victorian gem on the Dublin‑Belfast line, makes the village an easy escape, while Sonairte’s ecology centre adds a touch of nature education.
-Whether strolling the promenade, watching the September races, or exploring the Boyne Valley, visitors find a relaxed yet lively coastal retreat.
+Laytown sits at the mouth of the River Nanny, offering a sweeping Blue-Flag beach backed by charming cafés and a unique sand-track horse-racing tradition.
+The nearby Victorian railway station makes the village an easy escape from Dublin, while Sonairte’s ecology centre adds a touch of nature education.
+Visitors can stroll the promenade, watch the September races, or explore the Boyne Valley.

 🌳 Outdoor